olson-sean-k/plexus-web/src/user-guide/graphs.md

 }
 ```

-_Search traversals_ visit all connected topological structures with some notion
+_Search traversals_ visit all connected entities with some notion of adjacency.
-of adjacency.
-Both vertices and faces can be traversed in this way to perform
+Both vertices and faces can be traversed in this way to perform searches using
-searches using breadth- and depth-first ordering.
+breadth- and depth-first ordering.

 ```rust
 if let Some(vertex) = vertex